rethinkdb/rethinkdb-rs/README.md

 ## Contribute ##

-While the RethinkDB team will do its best to provide the best docu Fork this repository, add your changes and submit a pull request :)
+While the RethinkDB team will do its best to provide the best documentation possible, Fork this repository, add your changes and submit a pull request :)

 ## License ##